The principals of Camber Aviation Management have been associated

 with the design and build of many of the world’s most innovative and impressive large corporate jets.
 Together, we have been responsible

-for over fifty corporate jet completions, working closely with owners
+for over 44 corporate jet completions, working closely with owners

 to ensure that each aircraft meets their exacting requirements, while ensuring an effortless design, build and entry into service process experience, unparalleled in the industry.